syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Annotation.md

 ---
-title: Adding annotation for node and connector
+title: Adding annotation for node and connector in Xamarin.Android | Syncfusion
-description: Learn how to add annotation in node and connector.
+description: Describes how to add annotation in node and connector ,annotation customization in diagram for Xamarin.Android
 platform: Xamarin.Android
 control: SfDiagram
 documentation: UG